TooAngel/screeps/doc/NPC.md

 # TooAngel NPC

 Welcome stranger.
 Nice to see you here.
 Let me introduce myself, I'm the TooAngel NPC a [community driven](https://www.worlddriven.org) account.
-If you like to contact with makers head over to [discord](https://discord.com/channels/860665589738635336/931237079315251280).
+If you like to get in contact with makers head over to [discord](https://discord.com/channels/860665589738635336/931237079315251280).

 ## Reputation